expitau/expitau-os/README.md

 The user profile icon is set in [icon.png](./scripts/config/icon.png)

-A custom PS1 prompt and terminal keybinds are applied in [trueline.sh](./scripts/config/trueline.sh)

 ### 2.5 Packages & Advanced Configuration

 Most configuration should be done in [setup.sh](./scripts/setup.sh).
 This is how the main system is built, including packages, system services, gnome extensions, and tweaks. [build.sh](./scripts/build.sh) should only be modified to copy scripts before chrooting